AudioBible/AudioBible/README.md

     DEUT 30:19 I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live:

     DEUT 30:20 That thou mayest love the LORD thy God, and that thou mayest obey his voice, and that thou mayest cleave unto him: for he is thy life, and the length of thy days: that thou mayest dwell in the land which the LORD sware unto thy fathers, to Abraham, to Isaac, and to Jacob, to give them.

+# How to help

+## Leave this comment all over the internet, on youtube, twitter, facebook, etc on all posts and/or videos you can get your hands on, trending, new old, on all content

+#### The Earth is Flat!
+Aliens are fallen angels/demons.
+Santa Clause is the devil!
+If we live on a spinning ball, the Centrifugal Force would make all the continents to merge to the center!
+Globe is a lie from satan indoctrinating false gods into your every day life!
+Christmas is a pagan holiday, like all other holidays.
+You are more special than you are led to believe! github.com/AudioBible/AudioBible﻿